aravind666/aravind666.github.io/_posts/management/2021-01-03-options-options-options.md

 When I did some personal research on to identify the root cause of this behaviour I ended up finding a real scientific reason behind this behaviour.

-I was also sad as well as happy :), lots of people were curious to know the reason for this sort of behaviour.
-American  psychologists [William Edmund Hick](https://en.wikipedia.org/wiki/W._E._Hick) and [Ray Hyman](https://en.wikipedia.org/wiki/Ray_Hyman) were the early curious folks who were curious on this behaviour.
+I was also sad ( because I was not the first one ) as well as happy :), because lots of people since ages were curious to know the reason for this sort of behaviour.
+American  psychologists [William Edmund Hick](https://en.wikipedia.org/wiki/W._E._Hick) and [Ray Hyman](https://en.wikipedia.org/wiki/Ray_Hyman) were the early curious folks who were curious about this behaviour.
-They came out with a nice description of observed phenomena and defined a law for by generalizing it.
+They came out with a nice description of observed phenomena and defined a law by generalizing it.

 It is popularly called Hick's law.